 Back to back bookings

-Because you’re given some perks like the hotel credits per visit, many people think about booking individual nights back to back with the hopes of getting extra benefits.
+Because you’re given some perks per visit, many people think about booking individual nights back to back with the hopes of getting extra benefits.

 The terms and conditions state that “back-to-back stays within a 24-hour period at the same property considered one stay.”